cloudiator/colosseum/documentation/api/entities/Image.md

 -------------    | -------------
-name             | The name of the image. cloud            | The cloud associated with the image. imageOffer       | The image associated with the image. remoteId        | The UUID of the image. location        | The location at which the image is available. cloudCredentials | The cloud credentials used for retrieving the image.
+name             | The name of the image. cloud            | The cloud associated with the image. remoteId        | The UUID of the image. location        | The location at which the image is available. cloudCredentials | The cloud credentials used for retrieving the image.